AadityaSharma-12/Make10-Game/README.txt

 NOTES:
 - Developed using Pygame
-- All assets are original/credited
+- All assets are original